John Browning (pianist): Legacy

 John Browning is remembered for his penetrating, intellectual interpretations of Bach, Haydn, Mozart, and Scarlatti, among others, and for his many recordings of the works of these and other composers.
 Browning recorded for RCA Victor, Columbia Records, Capitol Records, Delos Productions and MusicMasters Records.
+He can be seen and heard rehearsing a Brahms piano trio with Pinchas Zukerman and Ko Iwasaki, as well as chatting (in German) with Sviatoslav Richter, in the documentary Spoleto 1967.